 Raw data courtesy Soap Opera Network.

 What do you think?
 Do you still like The Young and the Restless TV series?
-Would you like to see it cancelled or renewed for additional seasons?
+Would you like to see it cancelled or renewed for the 2017-18 season?